 - ½ or 1 teaspoon amchur powder (dry mango powder)

-- 1 tablespoon besan (gram flour)
+- 1 tablespoon besan (gram flour or chickpea flour)

 - 2 tablespoon oil